Cray-HPE/docs-csm/operations/network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md

     cray-metallb   metallb-system   1   2021-02-10 14:58:43.902752441 -0600 CST  deployed  cray-metallb-0.12.2   0.8.1
     ```

-1. Create a manifest file that will be used to reapply the same chart version.
+1. Create a manifest file on `ncn-m001` that will be used to reapply the same chart version.

-    ```console
+    Create a file named `metallb-manifest.yaml` in the current directory, with the following contents:

-    ncn-m001# cat << EOF > ./metallb-manifest.yaml
+    ```yaml
     apiVersion: manifests/v1beta1
     metadata:
       name: reapply-metallb